Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

 #### Intro-Design Pattern

 * Creational Pattern
-    * **Simple Factory pattern** Use the static method of class to obtain different objects according to different conditions, and use the obtained objects to do similar things.
+    * **Simple Factory pattern** Use the static method of the class to obtain different objects according to different conditions, and use the obtained objects to do similar things.
 The disadvantage is that when you want to add different conditions, you must modify the static method of the category.
     * **Factory Method Pattern (Factory Method Pattern)** avoids the simple factory pattern.
 When adding conditions, modify the static method of the factory class (the modification should be closed).
     * **Abstract Factory Pattern (Abstract Factory Pattern)** Abstract factory category, which can return factories of the same type.
 These return factories, with multiple identical methods, that do similar things.
     * **Builder Pattern (Builder Pattern)** sorts out the production steps of a certain type of product construction process, and all classes that want to produce this type of product must implement these standardized steps.
 In addition, in order to avoid missing a certain step during actual production, a series of production steps are performed by a single commander class.